Jayjoshi08092003/CHATBOT-USING-LLAMA/README.md

 Features

-- Interactive Chat Interface**: Allows users to type questions and receive answers in a conversational format.
+- Interactive Chat Interface: Allows users to type questions and receive answers in a conversational format.
-- Real-time Response Generation**: Leverages the Llama 3.1 8B model to generate responses based on user input.
+- Real-time Response Generation: Leverages the Llama 3.1 8B model to generate responses based on user input.
-- Session Management**: Maintains chat history within the user's session for a seamless conversational experience.
+- Session Management: Maintains chat history within the user's session for a seamless conversational experience.

 Usage